Client Policies

 2. Positive behaviour support is the term used to describe the integration of the contemporary ideology of disability service provision with the clinical framework of applied behaviour analysis.
 Positive behaviour supports are supported by evidence encompassing strategies and methods that aim to increase the person's quality of life and reduce behaviours of concern (Source note: Carr, et al., 2002; Singer & Wang, 2009).

-3. Where the behaviour support needs of a Client are complex, significantly harmful or persistent, a Behaviour Support Plan may be implemented and can be documented as a part of that client’s overall support plan, having regard to the Client being at the centre of every part of positive behaviour support.
+3. Where the behaviour support needs of a client are complex, significantly harmful or persistent, a Behaviour Support Plan may be created, documented and implemented as a part of that Client's overall support plan, having regard to the Client being at the center of every part of positive behaviour support.

 4. All activities related to behaviour management shall be supportive and respectful of the Client's individual needs and goals, as identified through a Behaviour Support Plan, and based on a current and comprehensive behaviour support assessment.